SreeniEadara/ElectriPi/README.md

 - Auxillary 5V output

 ## Capabilities (predicted from component selection)
-- High output current (max 10A, sum of both outputs)
+- Capable of powering all current RPi models with high current peripherals (27.5W max supplied to the Pi)
+- High maximum auxiliary output power (22.5W or greater, depends on remainder of 50W total not consumed by RPi)
 - Wide input range (7V - 24V)

 TO BE TESTED: